 Richard Van Evera, Civil Litigation Attorney, Barrick, Switzer, Long, Balsey & Van Evera, LLP, Rockford.
 Mr. Van Evera has been with the firm since 1978.
 He is admitted to practice in all State and Federal courts in Illinois.
 He represents businesses, insurance companies, and individuals in civil litigation matters involving injuries and damages cause by dangerous products, motor vehicle accidents, hazards and defects relating to buildings, property, and construction sites, and matters involving insurance coverage, employment disputes and workers’ compensation.
 Mr. Van Evera has been recognized as a leading lawyer by the Leading Lawyers Network, a service that rates lawyers through peer reviews.
 Mr. Van Evera lives in Boone County and is involved in many community activities there and in adjacent Winnebago County, Illinois, including Growth Dimensions for Belvidere and Boone County (economic development organization), Belvidere Chamber of Commerce, Belvidere Foundation for Excellence (scholarships awarded to high school students), Boone County Community Foundation, the Rockford Area Economic Development Council Business Attraction Committee, Center for Sight and Hearing Development Committee, Belvidere Historical Museum Board of Directors, and the IOU Club of Belvidere.
 Mr. Van Evera received his B.A. in History and Political Science and was commissioned an Officer of the United States Air Force at Coe College.
 He served on active duty until 1974 and received his Juris Doctorate from Cumberland School of Law, Samford University.
 Commissioner Van Evera was appointed to the Commission in 2015 by Governor Bruce Rauner and currently serves on the ISCSC as a member of the External Relations Committee.

-David Feinberg, CEO/President of Charter School Support Services, David Feinberg has led the real estate development of more than 10 charter school campuses, totaling more than $125M in facilities projects and impacting more than 5,000 students.
+David Feinberg, Managing Director, IFF, Regional Real Estate Services.
+As Managing Director of Regional Real Estate Services, Mr. Feinberg oversees strategy and implementation of IFF’s real estate work in its regional offices and aligns IFF’s real estate consulting work to other departments and initiatives throughout IFF.
+Prior to joining IFF, Mr. Feinberg led the real estate development of more than 10 charter school campuses, totaling more than $125M in facilities projects and impacting more than 5,000 students on a national footprint.
+He also provided real estate and facilities strategy and consulting for more than 15 charter schools.
+He previously served as the CEO of the non-profit, Charter School Support Services, was a co-founder of the non-profit Launchpad Development Corp, and served as a Regional Director of Turner-Agassi Charter School Facilities Fund.
 Mr. Feinberg is passionate about educational equity and community redevelopment.
 He began his career as a public school teacher in South Phoenix, teaching 3rd grade and middle school, and designing an after-school program for at-risk youth.
 After obtaining his graduate degree in urban planning, he began focusing on the intersection of educational equity and community redevelopment in charter school real estate and operations.
 He currently serves on the board of directors of Jewish Council of Urban Affairs and as the Secretary of the Pulaski LSC.
 He holds a B.A. in creative non-fiction from Hampshire College, a M.Ed. from ASU, and an MPL from USC.
 Commissioner Feinberg was appointed to the Commission in 2016 by Governor Bruce Rauner and currently serves on the ISCSC as a member of the Schools Committee.

 Lisa Schuchart, Senior Talent Consultant, Chicago.
 Lisa Schuchart is a passionate, energetic, strategic Marketing and Human Resources leader with over 20 years of diverse experience in Education, Financial Services, Insurance, and Technology-Start Ups.
 She has a record of success in helping companies increase their public footprint via strategic planning, branding and communications, as well as achieving a high performance workforce through talent acquisition, management and development, and fostering a diverse and inclusive corporate culture.